-Chronic diabetes is known to increase the risk of developing kidney stones by up to twofold.
+Chronic diabetes and a diet packed with added sugars could increase the risk of developing kidney stones by up to twofold.

 “High glucose levels cause high blood viscosity and lead to frequent urination,” says Dr Mahesh DM, consultant, endocrinology, Aster CMI Hospital, Bengaluru.
 “People lose more water through urine, leading to dehydration, which is one of the major contributors of kidney stones.
 That is why we advise those with kidney stones to drink a lot of water.”